ShenghaiLiao/destriping-dap/README.md

 `destripe_viirs`.

 ## Usage

-The code is designed to run multiple threads using OpenMP.
-The optimal number of threads needs to be set before execution by setting environment variable `OMP_NUM_THREADS`.

 On input, it requires two command line arguments: First argument should be the name of hdf5 file containing VIIRS SDR data, Second argument is the